 It’s easy to forget about your brick-and-mortar shops when developing your omnichannel selling strategy with a big emphasis on digital platforms.
 To be truly omnichannel, the purchasing experience must be one seamless experience in which customers can go from laptop/ tablet/ smartphone to offline store.

-Mobile technology is being used by successful omnichannel firms to deliver customized in-store experiences.
+Successful omnichannel firms are using mobile technology to deliver customized in-store experiences.
 Whether it’s an app that allows users to scan QR codes in-store to compare costs or one that lets you use your smartphone as a regular buyer’s card, there’s something for everyone.

 Lose track of inventory level